-Fragmentation is a more serious problem for software platforms that use an opensource license.
-Proprietary software-platform owners can manage fragmentation by ensuring backward compatibility, by utilizing the copyright and patent legal regimes to prevent modifications, by denying access to source code, by using pricing and contracts with third parties to discourage fragmentation, and by fragmenting their own platform only when the benefits exceed the costs.
-Open-source software platform owners, however, typically allow developers to modify and distribute software (sometimes on the condition they do so under the same open-source license, but often not).
-When the initial software-platform creator decides to release their software under an open-source license they make it possible for some parts of the developer community to decide to take the software platform in a different direction than either the creator, or other parts of the developer community, would like or could anticipate.
+Fragmentation is a more serious problem for software platforms that use an open-source license.
+Proprietary software-platform owners can manage fragmentation by: (i) ensuring backward compatibility, (ii) utilizing the copyright and patent legal regimes to prevent modifications, (iii) denying access to source code, (iv) using pricing and contracts with third parties to discourage fragmentation, and (v) fragmenting their own platform only when the benefits exceed the costs.
+Open-source software platform owners, however, typically allow developers to modify and distribute software sometimes on the condition they do so under the same open-source license, but often not).
+When the initial softwareplatform creators decide to release their software under an open-source license they make it possible for some parts of the developer community to decide to take the software platform in a different direction than either the creator, or other parts of the developer community, would like or could anticipate.